 Reader Question: We are selling our home with an experienced agent.
 Several occurrences have us questioning the agent’s value; missed or late for appointments, pricing advice refuted by a professional appraiser and more.
 Our question is this, we have read and been told only to deal with an experienced agent; that we shouldn’t let rookie agents “practice on us.”
 Do you agree with this assessment?
 Kevin and Maggie D.

 Monty’s Answer: This is one of the real estate industry’s most prevalent myths.
 The notion that experienced real estate agents are the only choice for the consumer is just wrong, yet many “ experts ” hold and promote this mistaken belief.
-That fact that “ expert’s ” are mistaken is one of the reasons this myth persists.
+The fact that experts are mistaken is one of the reasons this myth persists.
 Another reason the myth persists is that “ experienced ” agents often are the culprits for spreading this word.

 When looking for an agent, there are many good ones.
 There are also many agents that are not-so-good.
 It can be difficult to determine the right agent for you because one trait many agents have in common is a pleasant personality.
 Human nature is such that it is easy to “ like ” someone personable, but personality is not enough.
 With an order in hand, the performance can take a dive.
 This information may aid you in the selection process.